sandravizz/Natural-disasters/README.md

 At the same time climate change is becoming real.
 Following [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz)'s idea - *What is the most important thing you could be working on in the world right now?
 And if you're not working on that, why aren't you?* I believe this is the  most important thing right now.

 In this repository I analyse deeply the most destructiv natural disasters happing in the US over the last decades.
 The main objective is to understand patterns and possilbe changes over time.
-On a practical side I showcase  the whole process of a data visualisation project using the porgramming language JavaScript for the data cleaning, EDA, plotting and the final dynamic visualisation.

-The data is provided by [NCEI](https://www.ncei.noaa.gov/access/billions/events/US/1980-2023?disasters[]=all-disasters).
+On a practical side I showcase  the whole process of a data visualisation project using the porgramming language JavaScript for the data cleaning, EDA, plotting and the final dynamic visualisation with data provided by [NCEI](https://www.ncei.noaa.gov/access/billions/events/US/1980-2023?disasters[]=all-disasters).

-The image below shows a hurricane, one of the most dangerous natural disasters.
-On the other hand do some birds flying directly into the eye of the hurricane, where it is surprisingly clam.
+As a start, look at the image below showing a hurricane, one of the most dangerous natural disasters.
+Some birds though flying directly into the eye of the hurricane, where it is surprisingly clam.

 ![One of nature's biggest force: hurricanes](images/hurricane.png)